SwiftUI WebView

 The URL is optional, so there's no need to force-unwrap it.

-This is simple but doesn't allow any progress tracking or customization so I think I would rarely use this.
+This is easy to use but doesn't allow any progress tracking or customization so I think I would rarely choose this option.

 2. WebPageLoad